• Skip to primary navigation

 Safety checklist

-Here are some tips to for solo travel in South America:
+Here are some safety tips for solo travel in South America:

 • Stick to the popular backpacking routes.